From 0 to an Award-Winning Fintech Startup - Startup Stories with Jan-Philipp Peters

 As for the other end, we officially launched in December on Product Hunt.
 Fortunately, we managed to become #2 of the day.
 We were also nominated for the Golden Kitty Award.
 That's how we did it initially.

-Today, on the business owner side, especially in communities, we find users on social platforms, such as Indie Hackers or Twitter.
+Today, on the business owner side, especially in communities, we find users on social platforms and entrepreneur groups, such as Indie Hackers or Twitter.
 They are great spaces to find people on the acquirer side, too.
 Fortunately, there is a lot of word of mouth at this point because it's a relatively tight-knit industry.
 A lot of people speak to each other about us.

 Anton: What is the portrait of BitsForDigits' acquirers?
 Are they serial entrepreneurs or companies?